_iTrainingExpert.com.gif?v=37)

 - Channels of communication – Best practice

-- Disclosure Principle and guidelines on when you can refuse to disclose or partially disclose;
+- Disclosure Principle under Section 8 and guidelines on when you can refuse to disclose or partially disclose

 - Guidelines and understanding the Retention Principle and how it relates to Employees and former employees;